Article updated: May 16, 2023

 Create engaging and effective social media content

-You already know that it’s important to have a social media presence with fresh, engaging content, and that effective social content can drive traffic to your site and convert visitors into paying customers.
-Hootsuite can help with scheduling, publishing, and managing activity on your content, but if you’re unsure exactly what to publish, you’re not alone.
+You already know that it’s important to have a social media presence with fresh, engaging content.
+And you know that effective social content can drive traffic to your site and convert visitors into paying customers.
+Hootsuite can help with scheduling, publishing, and managing activity on your content.
+But if you’re unsure exactly what to publish, you’re not alone.

 This article is your ultimate guide to demystifying social media marketing.
-You’ll find everything you need to know to develop a successful content strategy—from the components of a great post, to ideas for engaging content, to social network–specific guidelines.
-You can read this article in any order: simply select a topic that interests you to find exactly what you’re looking for.
+You’ll find everything you need to help you develop a successful content strategy—from the components of a great post, to ideas for engaging content, to social network–specific guidelines.
+You can read this article in any order.
+Just select a topic that interests you to find exactly what you’re looking for.

 - Know your post anatomy

 Looking to learn the fundamentals of social media marketing?
 Check out your options and sign up for a free, live, interactive Social media bootcamp class.
 Need advanced training?
 Check out our other training and certification offerings.

 There are posts, and then there are effective posts.
 To publish truly effective social media content, you need to understand the specific purpose and value of each element of a post.